Crazy (2007 film): Plot

 Crazy is the story of a legendary guitar player who emerged from Nashville in the 1950s.
-Blessed with incomparable, natural talent, Hank Garland quickly established his reputation as the finest sessions player in Nashville.
+Blessed with incomparable natural talent, Hank Garland quickly established his reputation as the finest sessions player in Nashville.
 Artists such as Roy Orbison, Patsy Cline, The Everly Brothers, and Elvis Presley all sought Hank’s brilliant playing for their recordings.
-Moving effortlessly from country, to rock-a-billy, to jazz, Hank was also quickly recognized by the likes of Dave Brubeck, Gary Burton, Joe Morello, and Joe Benjamin.
+Moving effortlessly from country to rockabilly to jazz, Hank was also quickly recognized by the likes of Dave Brubeck, Gary Burton, Joe Morello, and Joe Benjamin.

 The Nashville scene was a unique place in the 1950s – dominated by a small group of executives and musicians who controlled the studios, labels and unions.
 Hank, in his arrogance and pursuit of musical excellence, often came into conflict with the business, social and racial culture he found both restrictive and frequently frustrating.

 Some people say that a near-fatal car accident, which Hank suffered, was a result of tragic response to dreams unfulfilled.
 Others will say that the subsequent electro-shock therapy, which was ordered by his doctors, may have contributed to ending Hank’s playing career at the age of thirty-one.
 Four years later his wife dies in her own car accident.

-Historians have questioned the accuracy some of the movie's points, noting that Garland was a member of Nashville's fabled "A-Team" of session players, with whom he socialized in the 1950s, and who rallied around him in the wake of his accident.
+Historians have questioned the accuracy of some of the movie's points, noting that Garland was a member of Nashville's fabled "A-Team" of session players, with whom he socialized in the 1950s, and who rallied around him in the wake of his accident.